Mathématique: Chapter 45

 “Let me know if there’s anything you need,” Lam offered.

 “One question,” Young said.
-“What would the effect of—“ he lost his momentum, regrouped, and tried again.
-“What would the effect of an electrically-based torture device be on someone who was wearing cortical suppressants?”
+“What would—” he lost his momentum, regrouped, tried again.
+“What effect would an electrical torture device have on someone wearing cortical suppressors?”

 Yes.